 Even the most widely used word like “ka” for women to use at the end of everything to show respect and formality is ALWAYS spelled and written incorrectly.
 This is so common, the Internet goes crazy about it like the situation of you’re and your:

 Credit to: Campus Star

 We even have a name for this epidemic, calling it the “disaster of language” ( ภาษาวิบัติ) which catapult by the internet generation when people especially younger ones tend to simplify the spellings and make everything, well, wrong.
 But you can’t blame them entirely, Thai is complicated and spellings are illogical.
 It doesn’t make any sense.
 Sometimes this alphabet is used instead of this, why?
 Well, because it is.

-An example is a confusion with how our main airport, Suvarnabhumi, is really pronounced.
+An example is the confusion with how our main airport, Suvarnabhumi, is really pronounced.

 According to Nortodos Bissoniks on Quora, he answered by mentioning that “Thai authority uses transliteration method to romanize the name of this place instead of transcription method” hence the name Suvarnabhumi (with an i in the end) instead of how it is pronounced, Suvanapoom/Suwannaphum (su-van-na-poom).

 Why the silent ‘i’ at the end, you may ask?
 That is just the way our mystical language works, and there are plenty more than even I don’t understand and a lot of Thais don’t even know until corrected.

 7. We use ‘karaoke’ to chat online in Thai

 Like I said, we suck at spellings.
 But sometimes spellings are hard on purpose.
 So when we do text and chat online, we tried to simplify matters as much as possible.
 And that includes typing Thai in English.